Welcome to the Assume Project

 General

-Database support for storing outputsImplementedUsers can use traditional CSV formats for outputs or utilize provided timescaleDB for storing simulation results
+Database support for storing outputsImplementedUsers can use traditional CSV formats for outputs or utilize the provided timescaleDB for storing simulation results

 Graphical interface for analyzing simulation resultsImplementedUsers can utilize the provided Grafana Dashboards for analyzing individual simulation results, compare several simulations to each other, and track learning progress of DRL agents